The best college for a business intelligence degree will help you to secure roles that drive and shape the way that organizations do business.

 Average Net Price

-Undergraduate admission requirements for this program include a minimum cumulative high school GPA of 3.4.
+Undergraduate admission requirements for this bachelor’s degree include a minimum cumulative high school GPA of 3.4.
 Alternatively, a 1230 SAT Reasoning or 25 ACT score can be used.

-On average, an undergraduate at ASU will pay around $11,338 in tuition as a resident of Arizona, or $29,428 for out-of-state students.
+On average, an undergraduate at ASU will pay around $11,348 in tuition as a resident of Arizona, or $29,438 for out-of-state students.
 Students qualify for the in-state rates after living within Arizona for a period of at least one year.

 Washington State University